Hiding Your Address on Google Business Profile? You Should Reconsider

 To test this hypothesis, we identified 72 locations of a national handyman service provider.
 Half of the locations (36) hide their business addresses on GBP while the other half (36) list an address.
 Next, we exported three months of organic search data from Google Analytics (March 2018 – May 2018) and compared organic sessions, organic lead forms and organic clicks-to-call that came in through Google Business Profile each month.

 |GMB Sessions||GMB Lead Forms||Clicks to Call|

 |Address Shown Group||245.86||13.83||5.94|

-On average, franchises that show their address in Google My Business received 34% more organic sessions to their franchise pages from the Google local pack.
+On average, franchises that show their address in Google Business Profile received 34% more organic sessions to their franchise pages from the Google local pack.
 This is quite significant!
 This group also received less dramatic advantages in lead forms (+14%) and clicks-to-call (+5%).
-We speculate the difference in calls were not as pronounced because users likely click the phone number shown in the local pack (without ever visiting the website at all).
+We speculate the difference in calls was not as pronounced because users likely click the phone number shown in the local pack (without ever visiting the website at all).

 Are the differences statistically significant?

 Taking it one step further, we tested the results using this awesome T-Test Calculator for 2 Independent Means.
 After inputting my table of organic sessions for Address Hidden and then Address Shown, we came up with a t-value of -1.71527 and a p-value of .045359.
 Therefore, the difference is significant at p < .05.